ground-creative/YourHomeServer/README.md

 	"mb-humidifier": { "actions": "info" }
 }
 ```
-Example scene query configuration with specific values (use ^ as separator)
+Example scene query configuration with specific values (use ^ as separator):
 ```
 "air-values":
 {